CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 The game will pick a random number between **1 and 20**.
 This number is compared to the animatronic's AI level.
 If the AI is **greater than or equal to** the random number, the animatronic will successfully make whatever action it was wanting to do.

 This means at AI level 0, it is impossible for the animatronic to move.
 At AI level 1, it has a 1 in 20 (5%) chance of moving, at AI level 2 it has a 2 in 20 (10%) chance, all the way up to AI level 20 where it is *guanteed* to make every movement it wants to make.
-In a way this makes the AI levels leading up to 20 harder than level 20 itself - at level 20 you can predict with absolute certainty what the animatronic will do next, whereas at the slightly lower levels there is an element of uncertainty - you know what they are *probably* going to do next, but you could be wrong.
+In a way this makes the AI levels leading up to 20 harder than level 20 itself - at level 20 you can predict with absolute certainty when the animatronic will act next, whereas at the slightly lower levels there is an element of uncertainty - you know when they are *probably* going to move, but you could be wrong.

 Each animatronic has different amounts of time between each of their movement opportunities: